 The Toledo-Lucas County Health Department charges a fee of $50.00 per property when generating environmental assessment data or reports from the review and compilation of records kept at or with the Environmental Health Division.
 Additional copy fees may apply.

-Please complete the Phase I Environmental Assessment Records Request and submit with payment to the Toledo-Lucas County Health Department.
+Please complete the Phase I Environmental Assessment Records Request and submit it with payment to the Toledo-Lucas County Health Department.
 Please contact the Environmental Health Division with any questions at 419-213-4100 ext.
-3.
+4.